Weed Kills Coronavirus: Fact or Fiction

 Does Weed Kill Coronavirus?

-At this point, it is almost impossible to dispute the medical benefits being associated with marijuana.
+At this point, it is almost impossible to dispute the medical benefits associated with cannabis.
 Medical research is more or less finding that cannabis is, in fact, capable of offering several medicinal properties to its users.
-Whether it be for seizures, pain relief, cancer treatments, anxiety or PTSD, marijuana is finally being recognized for its potential as medicine.
+Whether it be for seizures, pain relief, cancer treatments, anxiety, or PTSD, cannabis is finally being recognized for its potential as medicine.
 Given the context, it's not entirely out of the ordinary to imagine cannabis might also help treat symptoms of COVID-19.
 You may have heard that smoking weed may help prevent infections in the lungs or that THC could help defend against the most severe reactions to the virus.

 does weed kill coronavirus?